-The key to mastering this material isn't memorizing wavelength ranges—it's understanding why each technique works and what molecular property it reveals.
+The key to mastering this material isn't memorizing wavelength ranges.
+It's understanding why each technique works and what molecular property it reveals.
 An IR spectrum tells you about bond vibrations because infrared photons have just the right energy to excite vibrational modes.
-NMR works because nuclei with spin behave like tiny magnets in a magnetic field.
-Don't just memorize facts—know what physical principle each technique illustrates and when you'd choose one over another.
+NMR works because nuclei with nonzero spin behave like tiny magnets in an external field.
+For each technique, know the physical principle it illustrates and when you'd choose it over the alternatives.

 Vibrational Spectroscopy Techniques